HOW AI WILL CHANGE WORKPLACE COMMUNICATIONS

 Using AI and machine learning, a company can shift boring, repetitive tasks from its workforce to virtual robots, freeing employees to focus on more complex, higher value work.
 As Leslie Willcocks, professor of technology, work, and globalization at the London School of Economics’ department of management, explained, “RPA takes the robot out of the human.”

-It can replace back office tasks, such as those in accounting, finance and sales operations.
+Software such as JetPack Workflow can replace back-office tasks, such as those in accounting, finance and sales operations.
 For example, robots could handle an entire ordering process, from data entry to creating an order to processing the invoice.
 Or, a sales team can use artificial intelligence to analyze multiple systems and create a list of qualified leads, freeing them to spend more time with their customers.

 While RPA is cost-effective, fast and accurate, its greatest benefit may be happier employees and customers.